Mats-He/schocken/README.md

 Mini-rounds: ['mini_round_players', 'mini_round_index', 'turns', 'worst_turn', 'best_turn', 'given_chips', 'lost_by']
 Turns: ['turn_index', 'player_id', 'final_hand']
 ```

 ## Design Decisions
-- The game class (`Game`) manages the game flow, including rounds, halves, and mini-rounds and points.
+- The game class (`Game`) manages the game flow, including rounds, halves, mini-rounds and points.
 The player class (`BasePlayer`) only defines the interface for player strategies, the rest is taken care of by the game instance.
 Thus, scores, points, chips etc. are all part of the game or its related data objects (Round, Half, Turn etc.) and not the player instances.
-- The game was build for the main purpose of simulation and analysis.
+- The game was built for the main purpose of simulation and analysis.
 It is therefore at this point not designed for real-time interaction, but rather for running simulations and analyzing the results.
 - The player logic is designed to be extensible, allowing for custom player strategies by subclassing the `BasePlayer` class.
-This allows for easy integration of different player behaviors without modifying the core
+This allows for easy integration of different player behaviors without modifying the core.

 ## Open Points
 - game.py: Implement async functionality for real-time multiplayers